Some history

 The report from the event is available online in pdf.

-A few years later there was another successful workshop on the topic, "Mahler Measure in Mobile";
+A few years later there was another successful workshop on the topic, "Variations on Mahler's Measure" at CIRM Luminy, see the archive copy;

 There were later several workshops featuring the MM as a subtheme; there was one MM summer school; there were attempts to make another MM conference.